New York Times edits Biden sexual assault coverage, deletes references to past inappropriate 'hugs, kisses and touching'

 In its piece, the Times goes on to warn that "fling a false police report may be punishable by a fine and imprisonment."

 By contrast, the Times, in 2018, was largely sympathetic to Kavanaugh's accusers, even publishing an article titled, "For Christine Blasey Ford, a Drastic Turn From a Quiet Life in Academia."
-Ford's close lifelong friend, Leland Keyser, who Ford said had attended the party where Kavanuagh allegedly assaulted her, has said she did not believe Ford's story and felt pressured to lie about it.
+Ford's close lifelong friend, Leland Keyser, who Ford said had attended the party where Kavanuagh allegedly assaulted her, has told reporters she did not believe Ford's story and felt pressured to lie about it.

 “I don’t have any confidence in the story,” Keyser said.
 "Those facts together I don't recollect, and it just didn't make any sense," she added, referring to Ford's explanation of how she was assaulted at a party that Keyser attended, but could not recall how she got home.